Confinement performance predictions for a high field axisymmetric tandem mirror: Simulation of an end plug with optimized equilibrium, heating, and transport using RealTwin

 After fixing some engineering parameters, a basic physics constraint based optimization was used to identify a parameter space which seemed likely to produce attractive results.
 To do this, the primary parameters of an negative-ion NBI driven plug: $a_m$, $\ell$, $B_m$, $B_0$, $E_{\mathrm{NBI}}$, $\langle n \rangle$, $B_0$, and $P_{\mathrm{NBI}}$ were defined.
 From these parameters, most other major parameters in the plasma can be defined.
 Fixed parameters were $B_m = 25~\mathrm{T}$ and $\ell = 4.5~\mathrm{m}$.
 From the POPCON analysis in Section~\ref{sec:POPCONs}, the acceptable values of $\langle n \rangle$ were known to range from $1 \times 10^{20}~\mathrm{m}^{-3}$ to $2 \times 10^{20}~\mathrm{m}^{-3}$.
 By fixing $\langle n \rangle$ and $E_{\mathrm{NBI}} \sim E_i$ to some desired values, it is possible to presume that the electron energy is $\sim 0.1 E_{\mathrm{NBI}}$ which \citet{Egedal2022,Endrizzi2023} have shown is roughly accurate for an NBI heated simple mirror plasma plasma.
 The beam path was estimated to be $\sim 2\sqrt{2} a_m$ and the plug volume was taken to be $V \sim 2/3 \pi R_m a_m^2 \ell$ where the factor of 2/3 is added based on simulation results to account for the field curvature reducing the volume from a simple cylinder.
 With these assumptions in place, it was possible to constrain the rest of the mirror's parameters by simultaneously solving system:

-for $a_m$ and $B_0$, where \eqref{eq:DCLC} is a slightly modified version of the the drift-cyclotron wave stability criterion which appears in \citet{Baldwin1977} (if the drift-cyclotron instability is stable the DCLC will not grow), and \eqref{eq:NBI_abs} uses the analytic NBI stopping cross sections $\sigma_s$ from \citet{Janev1989}.
+for $a_m$ and $B_0$.
+The NBI absorption condition \eqref{eq:NBI_abs} uses the analytic NBI stopping cross sections $\sigma_s$ from \citet{Janev1989} and \eqref{eq:DCLC} is a slightly modified version of the high-$\beta$ drift-cyclotron wave stability criterion which appears in \citet{Baldwin1977} and \citet{Tang1972}.
+According to these conditions, cool plasma trapped by sloshing ions \textit{or} high-$\beta$ and large plasma size can be used to stabilize a plasma against DCLC.
+In the end plug here, stabilization of DCLC will come not from sloshing ions, but primarily from large plasma size and high-$\beta$ as the POPCONs in Section~\ref{sec:POPCONs} predict that $T_e$ will be too high for effective sloshing ion trapping of cool plasma due to $\tau_{ii} \ll \tau_{d}$ (This stabilization method has been demonstrated experimentally in the LAMEX mirror \citep{ferron1984}).
 Using the assumptions outlined above, \eqref{eq:constraints} may be rewritten (taking \eqref{eq:DCLC} to be equal to 25):

 where ion energies are in 100's of keV and densities are in $10^{20}~\mathrm{m}^{-3}$ (other units are standard MKS).
 At high values of $\langle n \rangle$ and $E_{\mathrm{NBI}}$, the constraint on $B_0$ set by $\beta$ rather than DCLC stability.
 In this case $B_0$ was constrained with condition $\beta \leq 0.5$.
 Once the constraint equations were solved, from the simple mirror confinement time scaling law $n_{20}\tau_p = 0.25 E_{\mathrm{NBI},100 \mathrm{keV}}^{3/2} \log_{10}(R_m)$ from \citet{Egedal2022} (this scaling law is for deuterium and does not include all the details of the scaling laws presented in \eqref{eq:logan_scaling}, but is sufficient for the constraint exercise here), one can calculate the upper bound on the absorbed $P_{\mathrm{NBI}}$ required to reach the target value of $\langle n \rangle$ using fueling rate balance: